p4535992/foundryvtt-smarteasy-target/README.md

 # Smart-Easy-Target
-## THIS IS NOT A OPERATIONAL MODULE, I'm just learning how to write code for Foundry VTT.
+## THIS IS NOT A OFFICIAL MODULE, I'm just learning how to write code for Foundry VTT.

 A small Foundry VTT module that allows for easy targeting whilst holding alt.
 Also allows for alt+clicking inside an AoE to target all tokens within that AoE.
 Holding alt while placing a template will also target all tokens within that template when placed.